site map

 One of the Greatest Painters Of All Time

-The most fantastic and intriguing artist in the history of the World
+The most intriguing artist in the history of the world

 Hieronymus Bosch was Born as Jeroen van Aken although he signed his paintings as Jheronimus Bosch in order to bring recognition to his birthplace, Hertogenbosch, a small town in the province of North Brabant in Holland.
 Bosch made himself a name as a visionary.
 He had a taste for the poetic and his use of symbols are secretive hints and glances into the mysterious world that lies behind the painted one.
 All those grimacing images which were customary in medieval decorative art, especially in the stone ornaments of Gothic cathedrals and the wood carvings of choir stalls, were transferred by him to panel painting.
 He is especially fond of giving fishes the wings of bats and of creating strange monstrosities by commingling the forms of animals and vessels.
 His practice of them the form of an alter is characteristic of their significance.
 Whether he presents the seven Deadly Sins, the Ship of Fools, the Pleasures of the World or the Temptation of St. Anthony, it is always a sermon beginning with the fall of man and ending with hell.
 At a time when gluttony and wild sensuality followed upon the mortifications of the flesh, he swung the heavy moral club and practiced the art of " hanging people in colors".
 Bosch painted the same Capuchin sermons with which Sebastian Brandt, Geiler von Kaisersperg, and Thomas Murner regaled their listeners.